phpactor/phpactor/doc/rpc.md

 RPC Protocol
 ============

-Phpactor communicates with the editor over it's own RPC protocol which effectively allows the editor to intruct Phpactor to do things, and in turn Phpactor can also instruct the editor to do things.
+Phpactor communicates with the editor over its own RPC protocol which effectively allows the editor to intruct Phpactor to do things, and in turn Phpactor can also instruct the editor to do things.

 ![rpc](https://user-images.githubusercontent.com/530801/30521464-39743352-9bc0-11e7-92ac-06b3228adf67.png)

-Requests can be sent via. `stdin` the Phpactor `rpc` command
+Requests can be sent via. `stdin` to the Phpactor `rpc` command

 ```bash
 $ echo '{"actions": [ {"action": "echo", "parameters": { "message": "Hello" } }]}' | ./bin/phpactor rpc